michelleherman13/deep-learning-challenge/README.md

 [Resource](https://machinelearningmastery.com/how-to-configure-the-number-of-layers-and-nodes-in-a-neural-network/): used for clearer understanding on how to configure number of layers/nodes.

 [Resource](https://machinelearningmastery.com/how-to-stop-training-deep-neural-networks-at-the-right-time-using-early-stopping/): used for understanding number of training epochs.

+## Summary/Findings
+* Target variable: "IS_SUCCESSFUL"
+* The features to be removed: "EIN", "NAME"

+* In the original model, I used two layers, I tried several times to get a better accuracy score using two layers.
+On the last try, I added a third layer.
+It may not have been the correct addition or was overfit for this model.
+In this case it did not make sense to add another layer.
+The most accurate model I could come up with was from AlphabetSoupCharity_Optimization2.ipynb where the accuracy was 0.73 and loss of 0.56.
+I tried to improve that with different number of epochs/changing the layers/how the data was preprocessed.